catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 `info` : Contain informational properties about the **execution state**.

-Keep each resolver lightweight and responsible for one piece of data. <-- Readable, easy to understand and more resilient to future changes
+Keep each resolver lightweight and responsible for one piece of data. --> Easy to understand and more resilient to future changes

 ```js title="server/src/resolvers.js"
 const resolvers = {